Shape how we manage public places

 Beach means any land on or adjacent to the seacoast and includes any walkway, boardwalk, the foreshore and dunes.

-This means that dogs are not allowed on the dunes, grass or boardwalk at Mount Maunganui main beach.
-This also means dogs are not allowed on the grassed area between the road and beach at Pilot Bay.
+This means that dogs are not allowed on the dunes, grass or boardwalk at Mount Maunganui Main Beach.
+This also means dogs are not allowed on the grassed area or broadwalk between the road and beach at Pilot Bay.

 Parks and reserves